Scott Klug: U.S. Congress

 Klug was first elected to the 102nd Congress in 1990, defeating, in a surprise upset, 16 term incumbent Robert Kastenmeier, with 53% of the vote.
 He won re-election in 1992 with 63% of the vote, in 1994 with 69% of the vote, and in 1996 with 57% of the vote.

 While in office, Klug was a member of the House Energy and Commerce Committee.
 In his first term, he gained national attention as one of the members of the Republican Gang of Seven.
 He also opposed the George H. W. Bush administration by supporting abortion rights and family leave.

 While in Congress, Klug opposed the federal drinking age, saying alcohol regulation should be a matter left to individual states, and advocated the revocation of the 1984 National Minimum Drinking Age Act.

 At the urging of Republican leadership under Newt Gingrich, Klug presented a resolution stating that the House would not support continuing resolutions to keep government funding; this led to the United States federal government shutdown of 1995 and 1996.

 Klug did not run for re-election in 1998, and his term expired on January 3, 1999.
-His seat was won by Democrat Tammy Baldwin.
+Democrat Tammy Baldwin ran for Congress in the 2nd district and subsequently won his seat.